The Rock Enrichment Academy LLC Handbook

 - Forms of discipline may include warnings, corrections, fines, probation, suspension or dismissal.

 - A warning and correction will be given first in most instances.
-If an incident report is written for your child, you will receive via notification through the Brightwheel app.
+If an incident report is written for your child, you will receive via notification through an email, text, or phone call depending on the severity of the incident.
 Please contact the director should you need to discuss the incident.

 - Parents will be informed of the situation if a warning and correction do not correct the behavior.

-- At the discretion of the directors, some offenses can result in immediate dismissal from the program.
+- At the discretion of the leadership team, some offenses can result in immediate dismissal from the program.

 - Fines will not exceed the cost to repair or replace property damaged by the student.